GitHub Agentic Workflows

 Canonical hash input order: root → a → b → shared.

+The first sibling encountered in BFS order always claims the shared dependency.
+Later duplicates are skipped.
 This rule ensures that the hash is deterministic regardless of which traversal path first discovers a shared dependency.

 Include the following frontmatter fields in the hash computation: